Here’s What a Five-Star Safety Rating Actually Means

 Frontal Crash Test Details

-In this test, there would be an average male-sized male crash test dummy in the front driver seat and a small-sized female crash test dummy in the front passenger seat.
-This test also represents crashes of two cars that are the same size.
-During the frontal crash test, the car will crash into a structure at 35 mph.
+In this test, there would be an average male-sized crash test dummy in the front driver seat and a small-sized crash test dummy in the front passenger seat.
+Additionally, this test represents crashes of two cars that are the same size.
+Moreover, during the frontal crash test, the car will crash into a structure at 35 mph.

 Side Pole Crash Test

 With this kind of crash test, the car is being evaluated to determine how it stands up in the event of a side pole crash.
-This test generally includes a small-size female driver in the driver’s seat and the test car is positioned at a 75-degree angle.
-The car will be moved sideways into a medium-sized pole.
+Specifically, this test generally involves the test car being positioned at a 75-degree angle.
+Furthermore, the car will be moved sideways into a medium-sized pole.

 Insurance Institute for Highway Safety

 This is a private nonprofit organization that receives funding from auto insurance companies.
-The IIHS’s mode of testing is similar to that of the National Highway Traffic Safety Administration although there are some differences.
+The IIHS’s mode of testing is similar to that of the NHTSA although there are some differences, per U.S. News.
 Under this organization’s safety testing, a car’s crashworthiness can be considered good, bad, acceptable, marginal, or poor.
-The IIHS has a roof strength test.
-This crash test is accomplished by having a metal plate push along the side of the car.
-There is also an evaluation of head restraint.
-The seat of the car is put on a sled and this mimics a rear impact.
-IIHS assigns cars a top safety pick only if they pass all crashworthiness tests.
-When you buy a car, you want to consider both the NHTSA and the IIHS’s safety ratings.

 The Ratings Are Different Each Year